 Content personalization is the process of tailoring the marketing content you produce to reach a specific segment of your target audience.
 Instead of focusing on broad, general concepts that might bring in a lot of eyes, but not necessarily a lot of buys, the content is created more thoughtfully and specifically.

 To give a few content personalization examples, a business might create a video or article designed to appeal specifically to millennial dog owners, or (for a B2B example) to small to mid-size manufacturers in the Midwest.
 The goal of website content personalization is to think critically about the segments of your audience you want to reach, what makes them unique, and how you can address their concerns.

 Done properly, content personalization can help achieve myriad marketing goals.
 It can not only help increase hard and fast metrics like conversion and revenue, but it can also help with things like brand love and organic shareability!

-Step 1: Segment your B2B audience
+Step 1: Start B2B website personalization by segmenting your B2B audience

 One of the first steps a marketer should take when launching personalized website content is to start segmenting their audience.
 There are a few different ways a B2B audience can be segmented, but here are a few:

 - Firmographics: This is when you break potential clients down by stats such as business size, company location, industry, or even what technologies they use.
 Firmographics is a favorite way for many companies to segment because collecting this kind of data is easier and cheaper and can be done more quickly than other kinds of data collection.